-It is our aim to support professionals to keep our communities safe from anti-LGBTI hate crime and hate speech and to raise awareness among our communities.
+We aim to support professionals to keep our communities safe from anti-LGBTI hate crime and hate speech and to raise awareness among our communities

-We raise awareness among our communities about hate crime and hate speech
+We raise awareness among LGBTI communities about hate crime and hate speech

 We inform governments and institutions, professionals and the larger society about hate crime and hate speech

-The adoption of legislation against anti-LGBT hate crime, is uneven across the EU.
-A majority of EU Member States apply a penalty enhancement for hate crime, although the details differ and other approaches also exist, such as a substantive offence.
-What EU countries have in common, is that to a smaller or larger extent, anti-LGBT hate crime is underreported.
+The adoption of LGBTI hate crime legislation is uneven across the EU.
+The same crime may lead to very different penalties in different Member States.
+What EU countries have in common is that (to a smaller or larger extent) anti-LGBT hate crime is underreported.

-This website is an initiative of partner organisations from 9 different European countries.
-All organisations are connected to the LGBTI communities in their respective countries and have experience on the topic of hate crime and hate speech that they wish to put into the service of their communities and of professional stakeholders.
+This website is an initiative of partner organisations from nine different European countries.
+All organisations are connected to the LGBTI communities in their respective countries, and have experience on the topic of hate crime and hate speech that they wish to put into the service of their communities and of professional stakeholders.